Step by step guide to making milk chocolate ganache filling for macarons.

 You should make this before making your macarons to give the ganache time to cool in the fridge.
 When you’re ready to use it, microwave it for 10 seconds at a time until you’re happy with the consistency to pipe it into your macarons.

-What ratio is milk chocolate ganache for macarons?
+What ratio is milk chocolate ganache for macarons

 1:1.2 ratio of heavy cream to milk chocolate for ganache for macarons.